johnandersen777/johnandersen777.github.io/content/about.md

 - "You're a good man"

-  - "Don't make me thumbprint a machine for door access"
+  - "Don't make me thumbprint a machine for door access" (working on it...)

 - "I thought I was as scattered as they come, until I met [John]"